signatur3-git/prompt-gen-spec/docs/project-management/milestones.md

   2. Evidence checklist integrated into documentation backlog with owners assigned.
   3. SME questionnaire distributed and interview schedule confirmed.

+> **Governance Update (2024-05-18):** Steering Committee fast-tracked approval of the blueprint and confirmed the compliance evidence linkage captured during M2, clearing the milestone for closure and unlocking M3 drafting activities.

-### M3 – Compliance Framework Drafting
+### M3 – Compliance Framework Drafting *(In progress)*
 - **Purpose:** Document the compliance tiers and validation pathways that govern Authoring Tool outputs and package lifecycle.
 - **Deliverables:**
-  - Draft compliance guide detailing Baseline, Advanced, and Premium criteria for authoring, validation, and review workflows.
+  - Draft compliance guide detailing Baseline, Advanced, and Premium criteria for authoring, validation, and review workflows (see [`m3-compliance-framework-draft.md`](./m3-compliance-framework-draft.md)).
-  - Validation evidence templates (checklists, report formats) to be used in the RFP and support materials.
+- Validation evidence templates (checklists, report formats) to be used in the RFP and support materials, beginning with the CV-BAS-01 Baseline checklist pilot and extending through CV-ADV-01 and CV-PREM-01 outlines stored in `docs/compliance/`.
-  - Traceability matrix linking compliance criteria to RFC clauses and sanity checks.
+- Traceability matrix linking compliance criteria to RFC clauses and sanity checks (CSV published at `docs/compliance/m3-traceability-matrix.csv`).
 - **Acceptance Criteria:**
   1. Draft compliance guide circulated for cross-stream review with tracked feedback resolved.
   2. Evidence templates tested against at least one reference package walkthrough.
   3. Traceability matrix stored in repository and referenced from compliance guide draft.

+> **Current Focus (2024-05-20):** Walk validator team through the published compliance artefacts (`docs/compliance/`), execute the Baseline checklist pilot (CV-BAS-01) on `sample-packages/baseline-demo`, and update the traceability matrix CSV with pilot results before the 2024-05-22 council.
+The [M3 draft](./m3-compliance-framework-draft.md) tracks open questions.

 ### M4 – Implementation Guide Drafting
 - **Purpose:** Produce cohesive drafts for each implementation guidance document referenced by the RFP (Authoring Tool, Validator, Rendering Engine, Shared Libraries, Marketplace).